umbraco/UmbracoDocs/umbraco-cloud/set-up/legacy-umbraco-visual-studio-setup.md

 What follows is **a recommendation and not the only way to work with Visual Studio**.

-Before running the UaaS.cmd tool you will need the **git clone url** for your Umbraco Cloud Project.
+Before running the UaaS.cmd tool you will need the **git clone URL** for your Umbraco Cloud Project.

 * Go to the Project in the Portal
 * Copy the URL from "How to connect my machine"